Developers

 payload: {

-fiatCurrency: string // e.g. "USD"
+fiat_currency: string // e.g. "USD"

-fiatAmount: string // positive decimal string, e.g. "100"
+fiat_amount: string // positive decimal string, e.g. "100"

 country?: string // resolved server-side when omitted

-paymentMethodId?: string // scope fees/limits to a method
+payment_method_id?: string // scope fees/limits to a method

 },